KHU-Interactive-Technology/whc-ai-in-haptics/content/authors/Seungjae Oh/_index.md

     icon_pack: fas
     url: https://lokilike.netlify.app/research/

+# Highlight the author in author lists? (true/false)
+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Organizer
 ---

+Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Her research interests include distributed robotics, mobile computing and programmable matter.
+She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.